sakisv/concourse-workshop/README.md

 # Authenticate the cli with concourse
 $ fly login -t local-main -n main -c http://localhost:8080

-# Set and unpause the first pipeline
+# Set and unpause the first version of the pipeline
-$ fly set-pipeline -t local-main -p autoscaler -c autoscaler1.yml
+$ fly set-pipeline -t local-main -p autoscaler -c autoscaler_v1.yml
 $ fly -t local-main unpause-pipeline -p autoscaler

-# Use autoscaler2.yml to update the pipeline
+# Use autoscaler_v2.yml to update the pipeline
-$ fly set-pipeline -t local-main -p autoscaler -c autoscaler2.yml
+$ fly set-pipeline -t local-main -p autoscaler -c autoscaler_v2.yml

 # Hijacking the job we just added
 # (it needs to have run at least once)